Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 In cases where fixed-size messages are required, an array of ``shared_int`` dummy values may be used.
 All elements must be initialised to zero (``0``).

-Layout:

-Body layout is message specific.
+Layout: the layout of the body is message specific.
 See the definitions in the `Message Definitions`_ section for more information.

-Notes: none
+Notes: none.

 Message Definitions